What is the Indiana Registered Paralegal (IRP) status?

 How do I apply to become an Indiana Registered Paralegal?

 If you qualify for the ISBA’s Indiana Registered Paralegal status, you can apply when renewing your dues online.
-If you've already renewed your dues, you can apply by visiting the online store: www.inbar.org/store.
+If you've already renewed your dues, please contact the CLE Department, firstname.lastname@example.org

 Is paralegal registration a new concept in Indiana?